shaik1002/biggitlabbomb/doc/api/users.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/295260) in GitLab 15.2.

-Prerequisites:
+Pre-requisite:

 - You must be an administrator.

-Disables two-factor authentication (2FA) for the specified user.
+Disables two factor authentication (2FA) for the specified user.

 Administrators cannot disable 2FA for their own user account or other administrators using the API.
 Instead, they can disable an administrator's 2FA [using the Rails console](../security/two_factor_authentication.md#for-a-single-user).